Lasseignejk/RecipeBox/README.md

 -   Error: #ba1a1a

 ## Learned:

+<strong>8/8/23</strong> -- Successfully hooked the form up to the database and figured out how to reset the form on submission by reading the Formik docs.

 <strong>8/7/23</strong> -- Used [this tutorial](https://www.youtube.com/watch?v=DYcqatriSNE) and the Formik docs to remake the new recipe form.
 Formik is a new library for me, and after the struggles of putting together the new recipe form from scratch, I'm excited to use it going forward.